Skip to main content

 3. State diagram

-Each state represents a billing condition.
-The protocol guarantees that once a token moves forward, it cannot regress (e.g., a converted ad cannot revert to “clicked”).
+Each state represents a settlement condition.
+The protocol guarantees that once a token moves forward, it cannot regress.
 Operators implement their own state detection and transition logic to enforce these constraints.

 4. State transitions